egoschema/EgoSchema/README.md

 EgoSchema is a pioneering dataset aimed to evaluate the long video understanding capabilities of the contemporary vision and language systems.
 Derived from Ego4D, EgoSchema encompasses over 5000 human-curated multiple-choice question-answer pairs, spread across more than 250 hours of genuine video data.
 This dataset captures a vast spectrum of natural human activity and behavior.
 We introduce temporal certificate sets, a general notion for capturing the intrinsic temporal understanding length associated with a broad range of video understanding tasks & datasets.

-:exclamation: Over 5000 curated multiple choice question-answer pairs.<br/>
-:exclamation: More than 250 hours of real video data.<br/>
-:exclamation: EgoSchema possesses intrinsic temporal lengths surpassing 5.7 times that of the second closest dataset and between 10 to 100 times longer than other datasets.<br/>
+:exclamation: EgoSchema possesses intrinsic temporal lengths surpassing 5.7 times that of the second closest dataset and between 10 to 100 times longer than other datasets.<br/><br/>
 :exclamation: The latest high-end video and language models with billions of parameters have struggled to perform well on this dataset.
-A mere QA accuracy less than 33% (compared to a random choice's 20%) was noted, whereas human performance rests at approximately 76% accuracy.<br/>
+A mere QA accuracy less than 33% (compared to a random choice's 20%) was noted, whereas human performance rests at approximately 76% accuracy.<br/><br/>
-:exclamation: Designed to act as a cornerstone for the future development of highly effective long-term video understanding systems.<br/>
+:exclamation: Designed to act as a cornerstone for the future development of highly effective long-term video understanding systems.<br/><br/>

 ## Downloading the Dataset